jschementi/iron-websites/python/download/index.rst

 -------------
 Prerequisites
 -------------
-IronPython is a cross-platform and cross-browser programming language, so prerequisites will vary based on usage.
+Iron{{language}} is a cross-platform and cross-browser programming language, so prerequisites will vary based on usage.

 Here are the recommended runtimes are for each platform: